Homepage Performance vs. Conversion: Finding the Balance

 - Analytics show slow load times correlate with low conversion

-Example: If 40% of your traffic is mobile and mobile bounce rate is 80%, performance is likely the problem.
+If 40% of your traffic is mobile and mobile bounce rate is 80%, performance is probably the problem.

-- Page loads reasonably fast (<3 seconds) but doesn’t convert
+- The page loads reasonably fast (<3 seconds) but doesn’t convert

 - Trust signals are weak

-Example: If your page loads in 2 seconds but has a 5% demo request rate versus industry standard of 8%, focus on conversion elements.
+If your page loads in 2 seconds but has a 5% demo request rate against an industry standard of 8%, focus on conversion elements.

 - Load time: <3 seconds on 3G mobile